MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

 ## Terminology

-In Mesh terms, the project you create in Unity and then upload to the Azure Portal is called an *Environment*.
+In Mesh terms, the project you create in Unity and then upload to the Mesh Portal or Azure Portal is called an *Environment*.

 ## Prerequisites